Wilhelmsson177/aoc-2023-dart/README.md

 ### Day 15

-THis was easy doing today.
+This was easy doing today.
 You just need to read carefully.
 I forgot to read the fact, that the relevant box is just on the label and not the entire instruction.
 Also the 0 index based list calucaltion for the focal power was missing a `+1`, multiplication by 0 does not bring up high values :-D.

+### Day 16

+Nice implementation with enums and a Lavamap.
+It was incredible slow in the beginning because of the time consuming logging, which I had enabled for debugging.
+Even tough the log level was higher it calculated the string for the output before not even loogging it.
+It took about 22 minutes to run, after I removed it it was just 28 ms. I thought I made a huge mistake.
+In the end it was nice.